-Several movies are showing the event of the Passion of Christ.
-Most of them are moderate but others are simply disgusting, reducing the sufferings of Christ to a vulgar horror show.
+Several movies are showing the event of the Passion of the Messiah.
+Most of them are moderate but others are simply disgusting, reducing the sufferings of the Messiah to a vulgar horror show.
 What else to expect from an anti-Semitic director anyway?

 It is very surprising how most of the people, believers and non-believers, are only focusing on the physical and psychical sufferings of the Redeemer: nails, lashes, crown of thorns, weight of the cross, insults and the humiliation that entails.